wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 it specifies only the single variant, while in the latter all wheel variants available.
 This makes it possible to easily construct the latter file by merging the JSON from individual wheels.

+### Variant sorting

+Variant sorting is meant to respect feature preferences as much as possible, while accounting for the possibility of specific plugins requiring largely different number of properties.
+For example, if the user considers CUDA support more significant than x86-64 optimizations, then a variant with a single CUDA property will be preferred over one with a large number of x86-64 properties, e.g. support for specific instruction sets.

+When two variants share the most preferable property, the second most preferable property will decide on precedence, and so on.
+For example, if two variants have same CUDA properties but one of them additionally has more preferable x86-64 properties, the latter will be preferred.

+However, it should be noted that precedence is determined at property value level.
+For example, if higher CUDA versions are preferable over lower versions, then a wheel using CUDA 12.9 will be preferable over a wheel using CUDA 12.8, even if the latter has more preferred properties.

+Variants take precedence over platform compatibility tags, as presumably they provide features more specifically matching user preferences.
+While generally discrepancy between different variants should be avoided, it could happen e.g. when CUDA variants are built against an older system image, and therefore support an older `manylinux` tag.

 ## Specification